selan-ufrn/projeto_cowsay/README.md

 # Execution

-After receiving and parsing the command-line arguments and acquiring the message (either via CLI ou reading the _stdin_), your program should modify the cow appearance accordingly (the preset modes have priority over a manual specification of eyes/tongue), and format the message so that it is displayed as requested by the user.
+After receiving and parsing the command-line arguments and acquiring the message (either via CLI or reading the _stdin_), your program should modify the cow appearance accordingly (the preset modes have priority over a manual specification of eyes/tongue), and format the message so that it is displayed as requested by the user.

 To make it easy to control how the message is displayed I recommend to break each individual string into its components or **tokens**, i.e. the individual words (no spaces).
 After creating this list of tokens it becomes easier to create new strings with the alignment and length we wish.
 For that purpose I recommend the use of [`std::ostringstream`](https://en.cppreference.com/w/cpp/io/basic_ostringstream).